 During the battle, participants throw bag after bag of flour, launch hundreds of eggs, and detonate countless firecrackers and colorful smoke-bombs.
 By the end, everyone is coated in a thick batter.
 The Floured Ones look especially ready for the deep-fryer.

 At 5 p.m., the town reunites.
 The “mayor” gives his permission to commence the dançá, which signals the end of the havoc.
 Ibi residents perform a set of traditional ballroom dances, Els Enfarinats donate any fines they collected to a local charity, and a cleanup crew assembles to wash away several exploded bakeries’ worth of eggs and flour.

 This tradition is more than 200 years old, but it speaks to an older, darker event known as the Massacre of the Innocents (December 28 is also known as “the Day of the Innocents”).
 In the New Testament, King Herod slaughtered all infant boys, including his own son, in an attempt to eliminate the baby Jesus.
 Celebrants in Ibi use the fake coup to commemorate the biblical tragedy.

-But the ritual of staging rebellion and upending societal roles dates back further, to ancient Rome’s Saturnalia festival, when masters waited on their servants.
+But the ritual of staging rebellion and upending societal roles dates back further, to ancient Rome’s Saturnalia festival, when enslavers waited on those they enslaved.
 Unlike the Roman decree for “bread and circuses,” Spaniards just need the ingredients.
 They create the circus themselves.